karolzak/ipyplot/README.md

 **IPyPlot** is a small python package offering fast and efficient plotting of images inside Jupyter Notebooks cells.
 It's using IPython with HTML for faster, richer and more interactive way of displaying big number of images.

+Displaying huge numbers of images with Python in Notebooks always was a big pain for me as I always used `matplotlib` for that task and never have I even considered if it can be done faster, easier or more efficiently.
+Especially in one of my recent projects I had to work with a vast number of document images in a very interactive way which led me to forever rerunning notebook cells and waiting for countless seconds for `matplotlib` to do it's thing..
+My frustration grew up to a point were I couldn't stand it anymore and started to look for other options..
+Best solution I found involved using `IPython.display` function in connection with simple HTML.
+Using that approach I built a simple python package called **IPyPlot** which finally helped me cure my frustration and saved a lot of my time

 ## Getting Started